Canadian property bubble: 2023 Price bounce and peak unaffordability

+The combination of high prices and rising interest rates led to housing being the most unaffordable it had ever been in Canada since RBC began tracking affordability in 1986, requiring the median income earner to save for over 26 years for the downpayment on the median home in Toronto, or over 34 years in Vancouver.
+Unaffordability peaked at the end of 2023.

-2024 sales drop, inventory increase
+2024 Sales drop, inventory increase

 Price changes were not significant compared to changes in number of sales and inventory, particularly in condo markets.
 The average selling price of a home in Canada decreased by 3.9% year-over-year to $724,800 in July 2024.
 Sales of new condo units in the first half of the year fell 57% from the previous year, marking the slowest pace in 27 years in Toronto and all housing inventory in Vancouver increased by 39% compared to the year prior, rising above the 10-year average.
 In October 2024, renters stayed put, with turnover at the lowest rate CMHC had tracked since data collection began in 2016.

+2025 Condo crash

+Housing affordability continued to improve through 2025 due to house price decreases and declining interest rates.

 Decline in productivity

 Concerns regarding productivity were a focus in 2024, with Chief Economist Leith van Onselen attributing Canada's poor labour productivity (as well as Australia's) to the countries' heavy dependence on housing and immigration to drive growth, contrasting them with the US.
 Canada's Real GDP per capita had barely experienced any growth in a decade, while labour productivity had not grown since 2018.
 "Construction has generated no productivity growth over the past forty years!” lamented chief economists at TD Bank, while construction grew to surpass manufacturing in labour hours, increasing its negative impact on the whole.
 The OECD forecasted Canada’s per-capita real GDP growth to be dead last among advanced economies for the next 40 years.